EDrigs/asl-hand-sign-detector/README.md

 `modify_data.py`: Script originally created by [computervisioneng](https://github.com/computervisioneng/sign-language-detector-python) to collect hand landmark information from image datasets of certain handsigns.
 Modified to fit the needs of my project.
 Converts data to a `.pickle` file

-`SignLanguageModel,py`: Class to load AI model and use it for sign prediction.
+`SignLanguageModel.py`: Class to load AI model and use it for sign prediction.

 `TrainingASLWebcamModel.ipynb`: Notebook utilized to train and save a model on information from the `.pickle` file.